Marine steam engine: Triple or multiple expansion

 Animation of a typical vertical inverted triple-expansion engine.
 The engine is vertical because the cylinders work in the vertical plane, and inverted because the cylinders work a crankshaft below them rather than above.

 A triple-expansion engine is a compound engine that expands the steam in three stages, e.g. an engine with three cylinders at three different pressures.
 A quadruple-expansion engine expands the steam in four stages.
-However, as explained above, the number of expansion stages defines the engine, not the number of cylinders, e.g. the RMS Titanic had four-cylinder, triple-expansion engines.
-The first successful commercial use was an engine built at Govan in Scotland by Alexander C. Kirk for the in 1881.
+However, as explained above, the number of expansion stages defines the engine, not the number of cylinders, e.g. had four-cylinder, triple-expansion engines.
+The first successful commercial use was an engine built at Govan in Scotland by Alexander C. Kirk for in 1881.
 An earlier experiment with an almost identical engine in SS Propontis in 1874 had had problems with the boilers.
 The initial installation, running at 150 psi had to be replaced with a different design operating at only 90 psi.
 This was insufficient to fully realise the economic benefits of triple expansion.
 Aberdeen was fitted with two double-ended Scotch type steel boilers, running at 125 psi.
 These boilers had patent corrugated furnaces that overcame the competing problems of heat transfer and sufficient strength to deal with the boiler pressure.
 This provided the technical solution that ensured that virtually all newly built oceangoing steamships were fitted with triple-expansion engines within a few years of Aberdeen coming into service.

 Multiple-expansion engine manufacture continued well into the 20th century.
 All 2,700 Liberty ships built by the United States during World War II were powered by triple-expansion engines, because the capacity of the US to manufacture marine steam turbines was entirely directed to the building of warships.
 The biggest manufacturer of triple-expansion engines during the war was the Joshua Hendy Iron Works.
 Toward the end of the war, turbine-powered Victory ships were manufactured in increasing numbers.